What is a Unit Trust?

 2. A valid settlement account in the denominated currency of the Unit Trust you wish to invest into.

-3. Valid Customer Investment Profile (“CIP”) where you have assessed to have knowledge and experience in transacting Unit Trust.
-Having a “Customer Investment Profile” will be a prerequisite for investors and for us to assess suitability of all investment.
+3. Valid Client Investment Profile (“CIP”) where you have assessed to have knowledge and experience in transacting Unit Trust.
+Having a “Client Investment Profile” will be a prerequisite for investors and for us to assess suitability of all investment.

 Note:

-If any assistance required, visit our branches to speak to our Relationship Managers.
+For any assistance, please visit your nearest branch to speak with our Relationship Managers.

 Find out more on the Bank’s Investment Products Terms (“IPT”) and Pricing Guide.